 Silva Homes are an independent, not for profit, South East based organisation who assist in arranging sheltered housing on behalf of Bracknell Forest, West Berkshire and Wokingham councils.

 There are over 200 retirement homes in Berkshire to choose from.
 You can search here on Housing Care and filter by area to find one that suits your needs.

-Retirement homes are different to care homes and nursing homes in that they do not provide immediate or medical care to residents.
+Retirement homes are different to care homes and nursing homes, as they do not provide immediate or medical care to residents.

-Retirement villages tend to be the most expensive independent living option for later life.
-A level of care is also often available from an onsite care team.
-In Berkshire, there are three options that your elderly relative may wish to consider.
+Retirement villages tend to be the most expensive, independent living option for later life, but include a great quality of life and often have care available from an onsite team.
+In Berkshire, there are several options that your elderly relative may wish to consider.

-Nestled in 39 acres near Kintbury, Audley Inglewood is a luxury retirement village home to 91 apartments and cottages.
-At it’s centre, lies Inglewood House, a former manor house that has been restored.
+Nestled in 39 acres, near Kintbury; Audley Inglewood is a luxury retirement village and home to 91 apartments and cottages.
+At its centre lies Inglewood House; a former manor house that has been restored.
 Audley Inglewood has its own health club, library and restaurant.
 Extra care can be provided to residents that need more support with living.

 Bridge House of Twyford